yaseminalpay/motive/README.md

 # motive
-Interest-sharing and annotating app

-Motive is an interest-sharing web and android app.
+"Motive" is an interest-sharing web and android app.

 In the app, you can do the followings:
 - Subsribe interest topics